betrusted-io/xous-book/src/ch00-00-introduction.md

 Every **Message** contains a **Connection ID** and an **Opcode**.
 The Connection ID is a "delivery address" for the recipient Server, and the Opcode specifies a particular operation provided by the recipient Server.
 There are two flavours of messages in xous:
 - **Scalar messages** are very simple and very fast.
 Scalar messages can transmit only 4 u32 sized arguments.
 - **Memory messages** can contain larger structures, but they are slower.
 A struct sent in a Memory Message must implement `#[derive(rkyv::Archive, rkyv::Serialize, rkyv::Deserialize)]` so that it can be serialized into a buffer by the sender and deserialized by the recipient

+The most simple Server communication involves a **non-synchronizing** "fire and forget" style of Messaging.
+The Sender sends a Message and continues processsing immediately.
+The Recipient will receive the Message when it arrives, and process the Opcode accordingly.
+End of story.
+The ownership of the Message memory passes from the Sender to the Recipient and is Dropped by the Recipient.
+While there will be a delay before the Message is received - the sequence is assured.

+Alternatively, A Server can send a **synchronous** Message, and wait (block) until the Recipient completes the operation and responds.
+In this arrangement, the Message memory is merely lent to the Recipient (read-only or read-write) and returned to the Sender on completion.
+While the sender Server "blocks", its processing quanta is not wasted, but also "lent" to the Recipient Server to complete the request.

+**asynchronous** Message flow is also possible.
+The Sender will send a non-syncronous Message and include it's own Connection ID as a "return address".
+The Recipient Server will complete the operation, and then send a non-syncronous Message in reply to the Connection ID of the Sender.

+A Server may also send a synchronous Message and wait for a **deferred-response**.
+This setup is needed when the recipient Server cannot forumulate a reply within a single Opcode cycle.
+Rather, the recipient Server must "park" the request and continue to process subsequent Messages until the original request can be satisfied.